guiorioli/custom_bash/README.md

 # Bash files for a custom layout

 ## Instructions
-File `.bash_profile` contains needed configs to change PS1, so that it displays:
+File `bashrc` contains needed configs to change PS1.
+Add its content to the end of your ~/.bashrc

+File `inputrc` contains needed code for case insensitive autocomplete.
+Add its content to ~/.inputrc (you may need to create the file)

+Result:
 ![](http://i.imgur.com/dhZNLyZ.png)

-File `.inputrc` contains needed code for case insensitive autocomplete

-You can either copy them as is to yout home folder, or add these lines to corresponding files in your home folder.